 - You may also need to download the caregiver criminal background check form.

-The Program will review your application and documentation and respond via email.
+The program will review your application and documentation and respond via email.
 You should receive instructions on completing the form.
 Once notified of the fee amount, you can go back to the registry’s homepage and click on payment.
 If your application is denied, you will receive instructions on how to amend the application but receive no refund.

-Step 4 – Visit Your Physician Again
+Step 4 – Visit a Dispensary

 - Multiple sclerosis

-- Chronic pain related to a musculoskeletal disorder or of ‘visceral’ origin
+- Chronic pain related to a musculoskeletal disorder or of visceral origin

 - Opioid use disorder